appscode/blog/content/post/introducing-panopticon/index.md

               valueFromExpression: "int(phase == 'DataRestoring')"
 ```

-Here apiVersion, kind and metadata is specified as usual.
-Let's focus on spec section.
-In `targetRef`, we specified the apiVersion and kind of our targeted resource `MongoDB` from which we want to generate our metrics.
-After that, there is a list of metrics.
+Like other Kubernetes native resources, it has `TypeMeta`, `ObjectMeta`, and `Spec` sections.
+However, it doesn't have a `Status` section.
+Let's focus on the `spec` section.
+In `targetRef`, we specified the `apiVersion` and `kind` of our targeted resource `MongoDB` from which we want to generate our metrics.
+The `metrics` section specifies the list of metrics we want to collect.

+// TODO: field list

 Here each metrics contains three mandatory fields.
-They are `name`, `help` and `type`.
+They are `name`, `help`, and `type`.
 Here `name` defines the metrics name, `help` holds a short description about the metrics and `type` denotes the Prometheus type of the metrics.
-You'll find the details custom resource defination [here](https://github.com/kmodules/custom-resources/blob/master/apis/metrics/v1alpha1/metricsconfiguration_types.go).
+You'll find the details of custom resource definition [here](https://github.com/kmodules/custom-resources/blob/master/apis/metrics/v1alpha1/metricsconfiguration_types.go).

-Let's see a MongoDB manifest file for better understanding.
+Let's see a sample MongoDB manifest file for better understanding.

 ```yaml
 apiVersion: kubedb.com/v1alpha2